Let's Make Love: Production

 From the beginning issues arose with the film.
 Monroe, although enthusiastic about Montand, did not want to make the film and the original screenwriter had reservations about the cast.
 Despite being offered the role and having found success with his one-man show, Montand did not speak English.
 This led to enormous stress as he worked to understand the lines he was speaking through translation.
 Monroe, at this point in her career, had developed a reputation (beyond Hollywood) for oftentimes being late to set, forgetting her lines, and deferring to her coach over the director.
-However, some reports state that this was not true during the filming of Let's Make Love, although she and Cukor did not have the best relationship.
+But according to Monroe's biographer, Donald Spoto, this was not true during the filming of Let's Make Love, although she and Cukor did not have the best relationship.
 Neither star was satisfied with the script and production was shut down for over a month by two Hollywood strikes: first by the Screen Actors Guild and then the Writers Guild of America.

 Monroe and Montand were said to have bonded over the difficulties each was experiencing with the film, and when both Miller and Signoret departed during production for other commitments rumors about an affair between the two were rampant.
 Gossip columns at the time made note of frequent sightings of the two together alone.
 This led to greater publicity for the film, with Fox manipulating the affair to its advantage.
 In August 1960, shortly before the release of the film, Monroe and Montand were featured on the cover of Life magazine in a sensual pose taken from the film.
 Their affair ended when filming ended, with Montand returning to France.